aredden/electron-G14Control/README.md

 - Option to open the location where logs are stored so you can send them to me if you experience issues! : )
 - Option to have the app start on boot using task scheduler to avoid UAC.
+- Option to import / export configuration so you don't lose your configurations between updates.
 </ul>

 If you like the app, and would like to support me, [donate](https://www.paypal.com/pools/c/8uiaar8Sl9) : ) <3